Max Planck Institute for Solid State Research

 Prosper Ngabonziza did undergraduate studies in Physics at University of Rwanda (former National University of Rwanda).
 He completed with cum laude, in 2010, a postgraduate diploma in mathematical sciences at African Institute for Mathematical Sciences (AIMS), under the University of Cape Town in South Africa; and in 2012 a Master’s degree with cum laude in experimental physics from University of Johannesburg.
 He received in 2013 the S2A3 Bronze Medal awarded by the Southern Africa association for advancement of science to the best student who did a most meritorious master dissertation in a science department in South Africa.
 In 2016, he completed a PhD in engineering physics from University of Twente in The Netherlands, under the supervision of Prof. Alexander Brinkman and Prof. Hans Hilgenkamp.
 His PhD project was on topological insulators (TIs).
 He was combining thin film growth, characterizations and quantum transport study of TIs; in particular nanoscale electronics in superconductor-topological insulator Josephson junction devices (Nb-Bi2Te3-Nb).

-Currently, Prosper works at the Max Planck Institute for Solid State Research in Stuttgart, in the department of solid-state quantum electronics of Prof. Jochen Mannhart.
+Currently, he works at the Max Planck Institute for Solid State Research in Stuttgart, in the department of solid-state quantum electronics of Prof. Jochen Mannhart.
 His research at Max Planck focuses on quantum matter heterostructures fabricated from complex oxides with the goal to explore novel phenomena in devices fabricated from such heterostructures.
 For example; we demonstrated recently the first application of two-dimensional doping to ion conductors, specifically to perovskite proton conductor BaZrO3–based heterostructures.
 Thereafter, we integrated these heterostructures into tunnel junction devices; and for the very first time, using inelastic electron tunneling spectroscopy (IETS), we have demonstrated electron tunneling at high-temperatures in planar tunnel junction devices.
 More details on these projects are here.